Roman Kreuziger

-Kreuziger was an all-rounder, with climbing and time trial abilities, becoming a contender for the General classification of stage races.
-He is also considered one of the biggest talents of the sport after winning the 2004 Junior Road World Championships and the 2008 Tour de Suisse at the age of 22.
-Next year, he won the 2009 Tour de Romandie and in 2013, he was the victor of the Amstel Gold Race.
+Kreuziger competed as an all-rounder, with climbing and time trial abilities, becoming a contender for the General classification of stage races.
+He was also considered one of the biggest talents of the sport after winning the junior road race at the 2004 UCI Road World Championships and the 2008 Tour de Suisse at the age of 22.
+The next year, he won the 2009 Tour de Romandie and in 2013, he was the victor of the Amstel Gold Race.